Oh, I didn't know my golden EIB microphone was on.

 And I guess that's why Norman brought it over, you know, just to show us that.

-But it was government never were the last place anybody looked for anything.
+But it was government is never where the last place anybody looked for anything.

 We have news about Tea Party and town meetings and whether or not it matters.